robcarver17/pysystemtrade/docs/production.md

 - Capital: any intraday p&l data will be lost, but once run_capital_update has run the current capital will be correct.
 - Optimal positions: will be correct once run_systems has run.
 - IMPORTANT: State information about processes running may be wrong; you may need to manually FINISH processes using interactive_controls otherwise processes won't run for fear of conflict (but the startup script should do this for you)
-- You can use update_*  processes if you want to recover your data before the normal scheduled process will do so.
-Don't forget to run them in the correct order: update_fx_prices (has to be before run_systems), update_sampled_contracts, update_historical_prices, update_multiple_adjusted_prices, update_strategy_backtests,  update_strategy_orders; at which run_stack_handler will probably have orders to do if it's running.
-- Processes are started by the scheduler, eg Cron, you will need to start them manually if their normal start time has passed (I find [linux screen](https://linuxize.com/post/how-to-use-linux-screen/) helpful for this on my headless server).
-Everything should work normally the following day.
-- Carefully check your reports, especially the status and reconcile reports, to see that all is well.

 # Reports